thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 {{< q-figure id="1.16" class="float-right" >}}

 In 2015, a three-dimensional model of the Athlete was generated to build the custom cage for transport.[^74] Our colleagues at the Getty Museum developed the aluminum structure ([fig. 1.16](#1.16)), which allowed the entire weight of the cage and the statue to be supported by the fillet of the base.
-An accurately fitting, two-piece counterpart made of epoxy resin was mechanically connected with the aluminum construction and the pallet.
+An accurately fitted, two-piece counterpart made of epoxy resin was mechanically connected with the aluminum construction and the pallet.
 To keep the statue stable inside the cage, aluminum crossbeams were screwed onto the scaffolding.
-Customized designs were cut out of an inert foam and applied to the beams in order to supply soft but rigid and sufficient support to the Athlete.[^75] For vibration control, a pre-calculated amount of special shock-absorbing material was placed between the inner and the outer crate, absorbing fully 93% of shock, as confirmed by vibration measurements.
+Customized designs were cut out of an inert foam and applied to the beams in order to supply soft but rigid and sufficient support to the Athlete.[^75] For vibration control, a precalculated amount of special shock-absorbing material was placed between the inner and the outer crate, absorbing fully 93% of shock, as confirmed by vibration measurements.

 ## Acknowledgments

-Bettina Vak wishes to give special thanks to Erik Risser for assistance and support in all respects as well as helping to install and de-install the fragile Athlete six times; and for designing and assembling the transport cage together with B J Farrar; to Rita Gomez for the control of vibration in the crate; to John Twilley for the extensive mortar analysis; to my colleagues Angelika Kathrein, Michael Loacker, Martina Griesser, and Václav Pitthard from the Kunsthistorisches Museum Vienna; and to the TÜV Austria for performing the X-radiography.
+Bettina Vak wishes to give special thanks to Erik Risser for assistance and support in all respects as well as helping to install and de-install the fragile Athlete six times; and for designing and assembling the transport cage together with B. J. Farrar; to Rita Gomez for the control of vibration in the crate; to John Twilley for the extensive mortar analysis; to her colleagues Angelika Kathrein, Michael Loacker, Martina Griesser, and Václav Pitthard from the Kunsthistorisches Museum, Vienna; and to the TÜV Austria for performing the X-radiography.

 ## Notes